octocloudlabs/supercharge-docs/docs/ray/lab-6.md

 ## Insert the Code Block

-We often ask students to type in some code, you can let CodeTour automatically insert some complex codeblocks into a line.
+Instead of asking students to type in code, you can let CodeTour automatically insert codeblocks into a line.

 ![Alt text](screenshots/2022-11-08_06-50-54.png)